octobercms/docs/backend-forms.md

 <a name="form-create-page"></a>
 ### Create Page

-To support the Create page add the following configuration to the YAML file:
+To support the Create page add the following configuration to the YAML file.

     create:
         title: New Blog Post
         redirect: acme/blog/posts/update/:id
         redirectClose: acme/blog/posts
-        flashSave: Post has been created!

-The following configuration options are supported for the Create page:
+The following configuration options are supported for the Create page.

 Option | Description
 ------------- | -------------
 **title** | a page title, can refer to a [localization string](../plugin/localization).
 **redirect** | redirection page when record is saved.
 **redirectClose** | redirection page when record is saved and the **close** post variable is sent with the request.
-**flashSave** | flash message to display when record is saved, can refer to a [localization string](../plugin/localization).
 **form** | overrides the default form fields definitions for the create page only.

 <a name="form-update-page"></a>
 ### Update Page

-To support the Update page add the following configuration to the YAML file:
+To support the Update page add the following configuration to the YAML file.

     update:
         title: Edit Blog Post
         redirect: acme/blog/posts
-        flashSave: Post updated successfully!
-        flashDelete: Post has been deleted.

-The following configuration options are supported for the Update page:
+The following configuration options are supported for the Update page.

 Option | Description
 ------------- | -------------
 **title** | a page title, can refer to a [localization string](../plugin/localization).
 **redirect** | redirection page when record is saved.
 **redirectClose** | redirection page when record is saved and **close** post variable is sent with the request.
-**flashSave** | flash message to display when record is saved, can refer to a [localization string](../plugin/localization).
-**flashDelete** | flash message to display when record is deleted, can refer to a [localization string](../plugin/localization).
 **form** | overrides the default form fields definitions for the update page only.

 <a name="form-preview-page"></a>